SSWConsulting/SSW.Rules.Content/rules/how-to-name-documents/rule.md

 ---
-seoDescription: "Mastering document naming conventions is crucial for effective SharePoint search and file discovery.
-Use descriptive words and kebab-case (hyphens) to make your files easily searchable."
+seoDescription: Mastering document naming conventions is crucial for effective SharePoint search and file discovery.
+Use descriptive words and kebab-case (hyphens) to make your files easily searchable.
 type: rule
 title: Do you know how to name documents/files?
 uri: how-to-name-documents